 Writing a job vacancy in 7 steps

-“A good job ad stands out, is easy to find online, is easy to scan, and paints a realistic picture of the position and your company”, recruiter Claire Willekens sums up.
+“A good job ad stands out, is easy to find online, is easy to scan, and paints a realistic picture of the position and your company”, says recruiter Claire Willekens.
 But how do you write a job ad that ticks all those boxes?
 Willens shares her tips and experiences.

 1. Job title

-The job title should be right at the top of your job ad.
-Be as specific as you can be.
+The job title is the first thing people see.
+It is important for online visibility, but also for attracting the right applicants.
+Be as specific as you can.
 ‘Communications adviser’ is better than ‘adviser’.
-You could also mention your industry, product group, or location.
+You could also mention your sector, or location.
 Keep the title as short as possible.
 Make your job titles suitable for everyone: for example, use a gender neutral job title.

 “Use keywords that potential candidates are likely to include in their online searches”, Willekens recommends.
 “This will increase the findability of your job listing on search engines and job boards like Indeed or Google for Jobs.”